 - Expanded Account Codes.
 Users can enter more than the required digits for an account code for tracking purposes.
 For example, a Customer Service Department's account code is 123.
-Representatives in the department must dial at least 123 to get an outside line, but can enter additional digits to track a specific customer or item number.

-- The following entries are valid:
+Representatives in the department must dial at least 123 to get an outside line, but can enter additional digits to track a specific customer or item number. - The following entries are valid:

-- 123

-- 123999

-- The following entries are invalid:
+The following entries are invalid:

-- 1

-- 12

 - Wildcard Characters.
 You can use wildcard characters in list entries.
-For example, your company's Sales Department has a three digit account code-the first digit represents the department and the second and third digit represent the individuals in the department.
-You enter 4!! as the list entry.

-- The following entries are valid:
+For example, your company has a three digit account code-the first digit represents the department and the second and third digits represent the individuals in the department.
+You enter 4!! as the list entry. - The following entries are valid:

-- 401

-- 410

-- 499

-- 455555 The following entries are invalid:
+The following entries are invalid:

-- 4

-- 44